fstagni/dotfiles/README.md

 ## Features
 There are some shortcuts for git, see the [gitconfig](https://github.com/fstagni/dotfiles/blob/master/gitconfig) file.

 I also added some aliases for LHCb.
-There's a 'secrets.zsh' file that is needed to be filled, if you want to actually use them.
+There's a 'secrets.zsh' file that is needed to be filled, starting from the given template, if you want to actually use them (secrets.zsh is in .gitignore).

 ## Uninstall